bet-no-loss/bet-no-loss/README.md

 # Deploy

-You need to deploy both the smart-contracts and the ReactJS client (DApp).
+You need to deploy both the smart-contracts (back-end) and the ReactJS app - DApp (front-end).

+## Deploy Back-End

-## Deploy the Smart-Contracts
+Deploy the Smart-Contracts:
 ```
 # Local Deploy
 npx truffle deploy --reset --network=ganache